CognitiveScale/cortex-enterprise/README.md

 **NOTE**: Later, when you create your Dedicated Cortex instance you will create another Resource Group and DNS Zone; these will be specifically for your Cortex Instantiation.
 The Resource Group and DNS Zone that your create as prerequisites will be referenced in the Dedicated Cortex Instantiation setup.

 6. Remove AZ vCPU limits in Azure: See [Resource Manager vCPU quota increase requests][vCPU-quota-requests].
-7. [Setup your Azure AD Service Principal][service principal].
+7. Setup your Azure AD Service Principal App ID and Password.

-  **For bash users**:
+ **For bash users**

-  Run the following script.
-You will be prompted to select the subscription.
-Be sure to copy the output to a text file.
-You   will enter the values later as AD Service Principal App ID and password.
+ - a.
+Copy the following script to text editor (e.g. atom).

+  **NOTE**: Replace "main-resource-group" in the script with the name of the main resource group you created as a prerequisite above.

   ```
-  ➜ cat ../azure/getAzureServicePrincipal.sh
   #!/bin/bash
   # Interactively create an Azure Service Principal for any of your subscriptions
   # Author: Bruno Medina (@brusmx)